amolinari94/RangeMap/README.md

 1. Create a class and make sure **ARange**, **RangeKey** and **RangeMap** are in the same directory, or imported into your project.
  ![image](Picture0.png)

-2. Instantiate a new **RangeMap** object and add your range start, range end, and the value or object you want that range of numbers to point to.
-RangeMap also has an alternate constructor that takes two parameters - an ARange object and a value - so the keys can be generated anonymously inside the RangeMap or elsewhere.
+2. Instantiate a new **RangeMap** object and add your range start, range end, and the value or object you want that range of numbers to point to. **RangeMap** also has an alternate constructor that takes two parameters - an **ARange** object and a value - so the keys can be generated anonymously inside the **RangeMap** or elsewhere.
  ![image](Picture1.png)

-3. Use RangeMap.get() to get your value from any number inside the range-key, and any key in the RangeMap.
+3. Use **RangeMap.get()** to get your value from any number inside the range-key, and any key in the **RangeMap**.
  ![image](Picture2.png)

-As per the example in step 2, the rangemap will return a value of 1 since it is the assigned value for any key from 1000 to 2000.
+As per the example in step 2, this map will return a value of 1 since it is the assigned value for any key from 1000 to 2000.